 All of the machines on the floor are eligible for awards by the organizers of the Edmonton Pinball and Arcade Expo.
 A judging committee, headed up by the organizing team, will make the final decision on which pins win awards.
 Judging takes place throughout the weekend, and the winners are announced on Friday night at the VIP Party.
 The awards will be placed on the machines for the rest of weekend to showcase your machines.

-Pinball and arcade machines exhibited at YEGPIN are eligible to win one of five (5) awards and prizes (value over $250) in each of the following categories, and will receive one bonus extra entry in the bring a game, win a game contest:
+Pinball and arcade machines exhibited at YEGPIN are eligible to win one of five (5) awards in each of the following categories.

 Best EM (1931 – 1977) – A pinball machine design that relies on relays, motors and switches to run.
 This design was phased out in the late 1970s.
 EM machines are easily recognized by their scoring displays that have mechanical score reels that spin to show the score.